l-hoang/scala-chef/README.md

 * The arithmetic operations (add, subtract, multiply, divide) will modify the value on the stack in place (i.e. it won't push another value onto the stack).
-* Some instructions may require parens around them (most notably CLEAN, which requires the second keyword to be in parens).
 * PUT creates an unspecified ingredient (i.e. not dry or liquid).
 * Singular measures (e.g. PINCH, CUP) (should) only work with 1